 By Hazel Corcoran

-2022 Conference / Justice, Equity, Diversity and Inclusion (JEDI) Social Acquisition Project / Staff Anti-Racism Training / Worker Co-op Academy
+2022 Conference / Justice, Equity, Diversity, Decolonization and Inclusion (JEDDI) Social Acquisition Project / Staff Anti-Racism Training / Worker Co-op Academy

 CWCF has embarked on a busy fall, a highlight of which will be our upcoming Conference, Collective Power, November 17-19, in Vancouver.
 We continue to confirm speakers and other details with each passing day, and look forward to adding registrants to this list as well!
 You’ll want to check out our program, which highlights the networking opportunities, workshops, and intensives we’ll be offering, and browse our list of presenters.
 And after doing that, don’t miss the chance to register for our early bird member rate of just $175 (ends September 29).
 It is also possible to participate in many of the sessions virtually, for which registration is also required.
 See this link for registration.

 In other exciting news, CWCF is pleased to launch the Justice, Equity, Diversity and Inclusion (JEDDI) Social Acquisition project at the end of this month.
 This project, funded by an Investment Readiness Program Ecosystem Builders’ grant, is a continuation of the work of the University of Waterloo’s Legacy Leadership Lab (L3), whose final report is available here.
 The JEDDI Social Acquisition project is focused around promotion and networking of the conversion opportunity to co-operatives and other social purpose organizations with a focus on equity-deserving groups especially women, BIPOC, youth, and people with disabilities.
 It will also promote these opportunities among service providers.